Temuco: History

+The area around Temuco began to be settled by non-indigenous Chileans in the mid-1870s, when for example Labranza began to be settled.

-The city was founded by Chilean army on February 24, 1881, as a fort during the Occupation of the Araucanía.
+The city was founded by Chilean army on 24 February 1881, as a fort during the Occupation of the Araucanía.
 Manuel Recabarren, in charge of the project, named the place Fuerte (Fort) Recabarren.

 Formed as a military encampment, Temuco had in its origins the attributes of a camp, and a year after its founding, the first major streets started to form in the downtown area.

-On April 15, 1888, the first city officers were elected including the first mayor José del Rosario Muñoz.
+On 15 April 1888, the first city officers were elected including the first mayor José del Rosario Muñoz.
 The city grew quickly; a census in 1895 indicated a population of 7,708 people, and when Cautin was declared a province, Temuco became its capital, with its population by that time of 16,037 people.

 Chilean poetry has deep roots in Temuco.
 Nobel laureates Gabriela Mistral and Pablo Neruda (Neftalí Reyes) both lived in Temuco.
 Mistral was the principal of an all-girls school where Neruda would visit her and show her his first verses when he was around 15 years old.

-In 2010 Temuco was affected by the earthquake on February 27 centered 400 km to the north.
+In 2010 Temuco was affected by the earthquake on 27 February centered 400 km to the north.
 It was one of the most affected regions of Chile besides Santiago, Concepcion, Valparaíso and others.
 The earthquake registered 8.8 Mw on the moment magnitude scale.
 Though landlocked Temuco avoided the tsunamis the earthquake caused, many very strong aftershocks throughout the country followed, including a 7.1 MW earthquake 70 km northwest of the city.

 Nowadays, Temuco is a fast growing city with diversified commerce and services.